KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

    - **lb_kT_scaling**: lower bound of the scaling factor that will scale the generic tendon stiffness into the optimized tendon stiffness.

-   - **ub_kT_scaling**: lower bound of the scaling factor that will scale the generic tendon stiffness into the optimized tendon stiffness.
+   - **ub_kT_scaling**: upper bound of the scaling factor that will scale the generic tendon stiffness into the optimized tendon stiffness.

    - **Estimate_OptFL**: array with names of muscle from which optimal fiber length will be estimated.